 Owen cared no more for evolutionists than he did for Mantell.
 Impressed by how well-designed organisms were for their environments, Owen believed that they changed over time, but did not believe in the evolutionary theories of his day — Lamarck's transmutation or Darwin's natural selection.
 Ironically, Owen and Charles Darwin had been friends while young, and in examining South American fossils at the Hunterian Museum, Darwin accumulated evidence for his theory of natural selection.
 Likewise, Owen developed a hypotheses of archetypes, or homologies, in which animals were all variations on an Ideal Type.
 In finding these similarities, he unwittingly found evidence for evolution, which he did not accept.
 Instead, Owen skillfully maneuvered Darwin into proper position for an attack.
 After reviewing advance proofs of Origin of Species, Owen (1) criticized Darwin's statements beginning with "I believe" and "I am convinced" as unscientific, (2) insisted that Darwin not remove such statements as that would "spoil the charm" of the book, and (3) after publication, noisily criticized every instance of "I believe" and "I am convinced" as unscientific.

 Insisting evolution couldn't be true, Owen maintained to the end of his days that the dominant life forms in earth's history had arisen through special creation, without ancestors.
 When overseeing depictions of dominant life forms of the Mesozoic, he used distinctly mammalian articulations, to demonstrate their closer affinity with the dominant life forms of the Age of Mammals rather than the lowly reptiles of today.
+Evidence of Owen's beliefs about the Mesozoic can still be seen in the dinosaur sculptures at Crystal Palace, a park in south London.
+They look like eerie crosses between crocodiles and rhinos.
 (The mammalian articulation was eventually overthrown by both Mantell and Louis Dollo, who found more extensive Iguanodon fossils.)

 By general consent, Owen was no nice guy, although a so-called lost sketchbook of his reveals a side of his personality that was surprisingly funny.
 Needless to say, his humor was dark.
 One series of sketches showed "The Primitive Age," "The Invention of Weapons" and "Of Deadly Nature."

-A friend of the British royal family (when it was more powerful than it is today), Owen got to oversee the construction of prehistoric life at Crystal Palace Park, pass his final days in a lodge given to him by Queen Victoria, and party in the belly of a reconstructed Iguanodon.
+A friend of the British royal family (when it was more powerful than it is today), Owen got to pass his final days in a lodge given to him by Queen Victoria, and party in the belly of a reconstructed Iguanodon.
 By lobbying the royal family, he played a crucial role in the establishment of the British Museum (Natural History) — now known as the Natural History Museum of London — in South Kensington.

 Owen outlived most of his colleagues, including his nemesis Darwin.
 But longevity has its drawbacks; Owen also outlived his wife by almost 20 years and his only son, who committed suicide.
 And his final years saw growing acceptance of Darwin's theory.
 Sir William Flower, who succeeded Owen as director of the Natural History Museum, was an ardent evolutionist; Charles Darwin was commemorated with a statue in the museum 11 years before Owen received a similar honor.
 After his death, an Oxford professor described Owen in terms even less flattering than his boyhood tutor, namely as "a damned liar.
 He lied for God and for malice."